isw-kudos/kudos-docs/docs/ideas/ww-commands.md

 # Watson Workspace Slash Commands
-All Kudos Ideas commands in Watson Workspace start with the prefix `/ideas`.
+All Huddo Ideas commands in Watson Workspace start with the prefix `/ideas`.

 To run a command:
-1. Make sure you have added the Kudos Ideas app to the Workspace
+1. Make sure you have added the Huddo Ideas app to the Workspace
 2. Type `/ideas` in the chat and select the command from the popup window, by either clicking on it or pressing `Tab`.
 3. Add a sub-command and any applicable parameters as below.
 4. Press Enter